BeiGene (NASDAQ:BGNE) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of BeiGene (NASDAQ:BGNE) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of BeiGene (NASDAQ:BGNE) from a buy rating to a hold rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “BeiGene, Ltd. is a biotechnology company which focused on immuno-oncological therapeutics.
 The company’s clinical-stage drug candidates include BGB-3111, BGB-283, BGB-290, and BGB-A317.
 BeiGene, Ltd. is based in Camana Bay, Cayman Islands. “

-Other equities analysts have also issued research reports about the stock.
-SVB Leerink dropped their price target on shares of BeiGene from $417.00 to $414.00 and set an outperform rating on the stock in a research report on Thursday, October 14th.
-Sanford C. Bernstein began coverage on shares of BeiGene in a research report on Tuesday, October 12th.
-They set an outperform rating and a $431.00 target price on the stock.
-Finally, CLSA raised shares of BeiGene from an underperform rating to a buy rating in a research report on Wednesday, October 6th.
-Eight investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $360.50.
+Several other research firms also recently issued reports on BGNE.
+CLSA raised BeiGene from an underperform rating to a buy rating in a research note on Wednesday, October 6th.
+SVB Leerink decreased their price objective on BeiGene from $417.00 to $414.00 and set an outperform rating for the company in a report on Thursday, October 14th.
+Finally, Sanford C. Bernstein started coverage on BeiGene in a report on Tuesday, October 12th.
+They issued an outperform rating and a $431.00 price objective for the company.
+One analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $360.50.

-BeiGene (NASDAQ:BGNE) last released its quarterly earnings results on Thursday, November 4th.
-The company reported ($4.46) EPS for the quarter, beating the Zacks’ consensus estimate of ($4.70) by $0.24.
-BeiGene had a negative net margin of 122.41% and a negative return on equity of 35.06%.
-The company had revenue of $206.44 million for the quarter, compared to analyst estimates of $185.70 million.
-On average, research analysts expect that BeiGene will post -12.26 EPS for the current fiscal year.
+BeiGene (NASDAQ:BGNE) last issued its quarterly earnings data on Thursday, November 4th.
+The company reported ($4.46) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($4.70) by $0.24.
+The business had revenue of $206.44 million for the quarter, compared to the consensus estimate of $185.70 million.
+BeiGene had a negative return on equity of 35.06% and a negative net margin of 122.41%.
+As a group, equities research analysts expect that BeiGene will post -12.26 earnings per share for the current year.

-In other news, CMO Jane Huang sold 1,049 shares of the company’s stock in a transaction dated Wednesday, December 1st.
-The stock was sold at an average price of $359.86, for a total value of $377,493.14.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders have sold a total of 5,549 shares of company stock valued at $1,925,883 over the last three months.
-Company insiders own 8.90% of the company’s stock.
+In other news, CMO Jane Huang sold 1,049 shares of BeiGene stock in a transaction that occurred on Wednesday, December 1st.
+The shares were sold at an average price of $359.86, for a total value of $377,493.14.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In the last 90 days, insiders have sold 5,549 shares of company stock valued at $1,925,883.
+Corporate insiders own 8.90% of the company’s stock.

-Several hedge funds have recently made changes to their positions in the company.
-UBS Asset Management Americas Inc. grew its position in shares of BeiGene by 0.9% in the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 180,624 shares of the company’s stock valued at $65,567,000 after purchasing an additional 1,542 shares during the period.
-Moors & Cabot Inc. acquired a new position in BeiGene during the 3rd quarter worth approximately $2,555,000.
-Bank of New York Mellon Corp boosted its position in BeiGene by 10.9% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 54,895 shares of the company’s stock worth $19,926,000 after acquiring an additional 5,387 shares during the last quarter.
-UBS Group AG boosted its position in BeiGene by 74.1% during the 3rd quarter.
-UBS Group AG now owns 86,578 shares of the company’s stock worth $31,428,000 after acquiring an additional 36,837 shares during the last quarter.
-Finally, United Capital Financial Advisers LLC boosted its position in BeiGene by 3.3% during the 3rd quarter.
-United Capital Financial Advisers LLC now owns 2,925 shares of the company’s stock worth $1,062,000 after acquiring an additional 93 shares during the last quarter.
-59.71% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Van ECK Associates Corp raised its position in BeiGene by 4.7% during the second quarter.
+Van ECK Associates Corp now owns 63,816 shares of the company’s stock valued at $21,901,000 after purchasing an additional 2,845 shares in the last quarter.
+1832 Asset Management L.P. increased its holdings in shares of BeiGene by 8.3% during the second quarter.
+1832 Asset Management L.P. now owns 32,800 shares of the company’s stock worth $11,693,000 after buying an additional 2,500 shares in the last quarter.
+Bridgewater Associates LP increased its holdings in shares of BeiGene by 17.8% during the second quarter.
+Bridgewater Associates LP now owns 86,046 shares of the company’s stock worth $29,530,000 after buying an additional 12,993 shares in the last quarter.
+Vestmark Advisory Solutions Inc. increased its holdings in shares of BeiGene by 8.2% during the second quarter.
+Vestmark Advisory Solutions Inc. now owns 1,291 shares of the company’s stock worth $443,000 after buying an additional 98 shares in the last quarter.
+Finally, Phoenix Holdings Ltd. acquired a new position in shares of BeiGene during the third quarter worth $293,000.
+Institutional investors and hedge funds own 59.71% of the company’s stock.

 BeiGene Ltd. is a commercial-stage biopharmaceutical company, which engages in the development and commercialization of innovative molecularly targeted and immuno-oncology drugs for the treatment of cancer.
 It focuses on Zanubrutinib (BGB-3111), Tislelizumab (BGB-A317), and Pamiparib (BGB-290).
 The company was founded by Xiao Dong Wang and John V.